hyoban/eslint-config-hyoban/README.md

     "jsonc"
   ],

-  // If you do not want to autofix some rules on save
+  // If you do not want to auto fix some rules on save
   // You can put this in your user settings or workspace settings "eslint.codeActionsOnSave.rules": [
     "!no-var",
     "!prefer-const",
     "!unused-imports/no-unused-imports",
     "!@stylistic/jsx-self-closing-comp",
+    "!tailwindcss/classnames-order",
     "*"
   ],